 The procedure starts with sterilizing the skin.
 The skin and the vas are numbed with lidocaine by a spray from the Madajet injector.
 After confirming the area to be operated on is numb, the vas deferens is examined through a small opening in the scrotum.
 The area of the vasectomy is determined, and a section of vas above and below the site of blockage is prepared to be re-joined.
 A sample of fluid from the testicle is put aside for evaluation under a table-top microscope.
 Under intense magnification of our operating microscope, these ends of the vas are re-united with a two layer closure of tiny sutures of 10-0 Nylon which are barely visible to the naked eye.
 Approximately 8-10 sutures are used on each repair while using a modified two layer technique.
 After confirming there is no tension on the new junction, the skin is closed with dissolvable stitches and the procedure is repeated on the other side.

-Call if you have any concerns.
+Call or text if you have any concerns.
 You may e-mail of course for less serious concerns.

 Take 600 mg Ibuprofen (Advil) every 4-6 hours for the first 24 hours.
 After that take as needed.

 You may take a shower after surgery.

 The outside stitches will dissolve in 7-10 days.
 If they fall out at any time, this is fine.